itmat/pade/doc/getting_started.rst

 treat gender as a "nuisance" variables.
 So we have two factors:
 "treated" and "gender".
 We would setup the job as follows::

-  page setup --factor gender --factor treated sample_data/sample_data_4_class.txt
+  pade setup --factor gender --factor treated sample_data/sample_data_4_class.txt

-This will read in the input file and create a skeleton "schema" file based on it, in page_schema.yaml (this can be changed with the ``--schema`` option).
+This will read in the input file and create a skeleton "schema" file based on it, in pade_schema.yaml (this can be changed with the ``--schema`` option).
 We then need to edit this file to list the values available for each of the two factors, and to assign those factor values to each of the sample column names.

-First, in the very top section of the page_schema.yaml file, list the valid values for the factors.
+First, in the very top section of the pade_schema.yaml file, list the valid values for the factors.
 Change it to look like this::

   factors: